Glatzli/model_comparison_codes/README.md

 	Resolution of DEM & model not equal!
  	DEM: ~310 m between points, AROME: ~750m (2 points in x, lon compared with https://boulter.com/gps/distance/?from=47.5+15.385&to=47.5+15.395&units=k)
   	-> should use DEM with same resolution as models: first complete model transformation/interpolation...
+  	-> factor 2 is not that bad! maybe just smooth DEM to have nearly same resolution

  	- for PCGP LU dataset I would need:
     		Slope angle (β): The steepness of the terrain.
     		Slope aspect (γ): The orientation of the slope.